Svalbaz/Aurora/sessions/session-03.md

  ### The Shrine of Kurtelmack
 - The party approach the Shrine and it lights up in a similar green light
   - Three Specters appear
+  - Nesu is given a riddle "I'm rarely touched but often held.
+If you have wit, you'll use me well", Nesu answers "Your Tongue" and **passess*
+  - The Irish Wannabe is given a riddle "what rooms can't you enter?", The Irish Wannabe answers "A locked room" and **fails**

 ---

 ## Exploration & Discoveries